bacalhau-project/bacalhau/docs/running-node/networking.md

 Because bacalhau is built using libp2p, the concept of peer identity is used to identify nodes on the network.

-When you start a bacalhau node using `bacalhau serve`, it will look for a RSA private key in the `~/.bacalhau` directory.
+When you start a bacalhau node using `bacalhau serve`, it will look for an RSA private key in the `~/.bacalhau` directory.
 If it doesn't find one, it will generate a new one and save it there.

 You can override the directory where the private key is stored using the `BACALHAU_PATH` environment variable.